If you live in Canada, but outside of Ontario, here is all the information you’ll need to start your transition to Brock University.

 - You must redirect funding to the University for the following to apply:

 - Students with a confirmed OSAP assessment before July 31 of $10,000.00 or more may pay a reduced residence 1st instalment amount.
 Please see the Residence Fees page for details.
-OSAP students living in residence should check the fee calculator online, to determine the minimum first instalment.
+OSAP students living in residence should check their Student Financial History online, to determine the minimum first instalment.
 OSAP students, redirecting funds to the University will only be charged interest on any outstanding balance that is over and above their entitlement for both F/W sessions.
 That amount is subject to change, based on your registration and or reassessments made by OSAP.

 Internet, Telephone or ATM banking with major banks and most Ontario credit unions